 1008 Sports in America -17th to 20th Centuries A chronological detailed study of amateur and professional sports in the United States-their origins and developments to present day.
 Credit: 3 semester hours.
 1009 Sport Psychology An introduction to the interdisciplinary area of sport psychology.
 Students will examine the applications of psychological principles in sport settings.
-Topics include sportfocused examinations of personal and social psychology, health and well-being, and the growth and development of athletes and teams.
+Topics include sport-focused examinations of personal and social psychology, health and well-being, and the growth and development of athletes and teams.
 Credit: 3 semester hours.
 1010 Legal Aspects of Sport Management Prerequisite: BLW 1001.
 Introduces legal issues that confront contemporary organized athletics and sport management.
 Examines the role of legal services within sports organizations and in individual athlete representation.
 Credit: 3 semester hours.
 1014 Stadium and Arena Management The problems related to planning, designing, financing, and selecting of sites for a new stadium or arena, or leasing existing facilities.
 Field trips are included.
 Credit: 3 semester hours.
 1018 Sport Communication The writing and preparation of press releases, production of media brochures and programs; conducting press conferences; design of schedule cards and tickets; production of recruiting brochures are areas of focus.
-Credit: 3 semester hours.
-1020 Internship in Sport Management For description, please see SPM 1301.
 Credit: 3 semester hours.
 1021 Internship in Sport Management For description, please see SPM 1301.
 Credit: 9 semester hours.